Teachable AI will help Alexa users set up preferences

-Amazon today detailed a forthcoming capability for Alexa — Teachable AI — that will enable the assistant to ask questions in order to fill gaps in its understanding.
+Amazon today detailed a capability coming to Alexa called Teachable AI that will enable the assistant to ask questions to fill gaps in its understanding.
 First announced during the company’s September virtual press event, Teachable AI leverages machine learning to determine whether a request can be a trigger for a teachable moment.
 If Alexa makes this determination, it will ask a customer for information to help it learn.

 Amazon says Teachable AI will become available in the next few months for smart home devices before expanding to other areas.

 Scientists at Amazon’s Alexa AI research division have long pursued semi-supervised and unsupervised learning techniques, in which AI systems learn to make predictions without ingesting gobs of annotated data.
-Semi-supervised and unsupervised learning have their limitations, but both promise to supercharge Alexa and other voice assistants’ capabilities by imbuing a humanlike capacity for inference.
+Semi-supervised and unsupervised learning have their limitations, but both promise to supercharge Alexa and other voice assistants’ capabilities by imbuing them with a humanlike capacity for inference.

 In the case of Teachable AI, if a customer says something like, “Alexa, set the living room light to study mode,” the assistant might now respond, “I don’t know what study mode is, can you teach me?”
-Alexa will extract a definition from the customer’s answer and when they later make the same (or a similar) request, Alexa will reply with the learned action.
+Alexa will extract a definition from the customer’s answer and when they later make the same (or a similar) request, reply with the learned action.

 As another example, Alexa might not automatically know that a customer’s preferred reading setting is 40% brightness when they say, “Alexa, set the light to [my] reading mode.”
 Using Teachable AI, the assistant will ostensibly learn these definitions and corresponding actions and associate them with a particular account for future use.